rough93/Brain-Ruler-2/README.md

 # Changelog

+## 2.0.2 - 02/15/2024
+- Minor code fixes related to EEG preprocessing and search
+- Added import of Z-start for preprocessing

 ## 2.0.1 - 02/15/2024
 - Update direct search to output correct point and distance calculation
 - Changed inverse search distance to display as positive (changed to absolute value of the vector)